flathub/shared-modules/SDL2/README.md

 This SDL2 module is intended for use with flatpaks that rely on SDL2.

-If your app or game wants to use a newer version of SDL2, or default to Wayland, you can use this, and set the following permissions:
+If your app or game wants to use a newer version of SDL2, or default to Wayland, you can use this.
+Set the following permissions for using Wayland:

 ```
 socket=wayland